 Planning a Disney cruise?
 Need some good Disney cruise tips to help that feeling of overwhelm?

-From the kid’s club to pirate night, show tips to port excursions…here are the tips I wish someone had told me before we packed our bags.
+From the kid’s club to pirate night, show tips to port excursions…here are the tips I wish someone had told me before we packed our bags and headed out on our Disney cruise from Port Canaveral, Florida.

-If you’ve been a 365AF reader for long, you know I love my date nights!
+If you’ve been a 365AT reader for long, you know I love my date nights!
 Because of that, I was determined to make a dinner at Palo work for us.

 Because I was on the ship as part of the DSMMC conference, there were a number of pre-planned activities I didn’t want to miss, so I scheduled our dinner for the first evening.